Social Worker (MSW) Salary

 Pay Difference by Location

-For MSW Social Workers, Sacramento provides a pay rate that is 31 percent greater than the national average.
-MSW Social Workers will also find cushy salaries in Dallas (+14 percent), Los Angeles (+10 percent), Houston (+8 percent), and Richmond (+7 percent).
-MSW Social Workers in Buffalo take home the lowest salaries, earning a whopping 23 percent less than the national average.
-Employers also pay below the national average in Chicago (10 percent lower) and Detroit (5 percent lower).
+For MSW Social Workers, busy Philadelphia offers a higher-than-average pay rate, 33 percent above the national average.
+MSW Social Workers will also find cushy salaries in Sacramento (+32 percent), Dallas (+16 percent), Los Angeles (+10 percent), and Houston (+7 percent).
+One of the biggest compensable factors for MSW Social Workers is geography, with workers in Buffalo earning a whopping 23 percent below the national average.
+Employers also pay below the national average in Chicago (10 percent lower) and Detroit (7 percent lower).